 Owner Pihi took us under his wing, sharing his day’s catch of crayfish and tarakihi fish and stash of beers with us while everyone gathered around the campfire to watch the sun go down.
 In the morning he took my friend Linda out fishing or you could kayak, horse-ride or spot dolphins on a boat trip, but I stuck to collecting shells on the shore.
-It was such a relaxing place that we were seriously tempted to stick around, but the road was calling.
+It was such a relaxing place that we were seriously tempted to stick around for a while, but the road was calling onwards.

 Back on the 35, we took a detour at Te Araroa onto the unsealed road right out onto the edge of the East Cape itself.
 The track bumped along the gravel past wide windswept beaches and out to the most easterly point of the North Island, and we didn’t see a single other car on the way.
 At the top of a hill here is the East Cape Lighthouse.
 I struggled up the 700 steps to the top in a serious headwind, pushed down almost as fast as I could climb, but the panoramic views from the top were worth the effort.

 On the main road again, we passed Maori villages with their maraes – sacred areas of land with intricately carved wooden buildings used for religious and social events.
 This part of New Zealand was made famous in the film Whale Rider, and you can do a tour of the film’s locations and meet their Maori cultural adviser.